RomayLala/alx-system_engineering-devops/0x00-shell_basics/README.md

 This script displays the contents of the current directory in a long format.
 This script displays the contents of the current directory, including hidden files, in long format.
 This script displays current directory contents in Long format with user and group IDs displayed numerically plus hidden files (starting with .).
+This script creates a directory named my_first_directory in the /tmp/ directory.